-Water reservoirs, charcos, water holes, springs, wells, or any form of water development by the United States or the Papago Indians shall not be used for mining purposes, except under special permit of the Secretary of the Interior.
-State Lands the center of the earth; and there is also a title that may be exercised laterally beyond such boundaries.
+Water reservoirs, charcos, water holes, springs, wells, or any form of water development by the United States or the Papago Indians shall not be used for mining purpohes, except under special permit of the Secretary of the Interior.

+State Lands

-Arizona and New Mexico, under the Enabling Act, were given title to four sections in every township as against two in other public land states.
-In addition, Arizona was granted additional lands in support of various state institutions.
-In all, the Federal Government has granted the state 10,640,000 acres of land as of July 1, 1944.
+Arizona and New Mexico, under the Enabling Act, were given title to four sections in every township as against two in section, and where two veins unite, the senior location takes the vein below the point of union.